panoply/syncify/readme.md

 # Spawn

-The spawn option accepts a **key** > **value** list of commands (ie: scripts) which you can be used when we are running `watch` or `build` modes.
-Spawn allows you to leverage additional build tools and have them execute in parallel with Syncify.
-Spawned processes allow you use your preferred asset bundlers, like [Rollup](#), [Webpack](#), [Gulp](#) and many more without having to run multiple npm-scripts.
+The spawn option accepts a **key** > **value** list of commands (i.e: scripts) which can be used when running in **watch** (`--watch`) or **build** (`--build`) modes.
+The Spawn configuration option allows you to leverage additional build tools and have them execute in parallel with Syncify as child processes.

+Spawned processes allow you use your preferred asset bundlers such as [Rollup](#), [Webpack](#), [Gulp](#) and many more without having to run multiple npm-scripts.

 ### Overview

 There are 2 available modes from which you can trigger a spawned process.
 When a process is spawned in `watch` mode it will run along side Syncify in parallel and execute sequentially in the order of which each spawn is defined.
 You need to provide any --flags your command (build tool or bundler) requires when running.
 Spawning a process in `build` mode will trigger spawned commands only 1 time, so it is here where you would provide the compile-only or build-only command, ie: not using watch flags/arguments.

-The Syncify **build** mode re-builds the entire theme and you might choose to run this mode using the Syncify `--prod` flag, if you require context of the environment, mode or action taking place within spawned config files, then take a look at the available [Utilities](#utilities) Syncify exposes to help you conditionally load plugins or trigger different build types in accordance with Syncify.
+The Syncify **build** mode re-builds the entire theme and you might choose to run this mode using the Syncify `--prod` flag, if you require context of the environment, mode or action taking place within spawned config files, then take a look at the available [Utilities](#utilities) which Syncify exposes to help conditionally load plugins or trigger different build types in accordance with the Syncify execution cycle.

 ### CLI